raviqqe/llvm-tail-call-opt-bug/README.md

-# Segmentation fault with `llc -tailcallopt`
+# Stack pointer offset miscalculation bug for spilled arguments with `llc -tailcallopt`

-This repository contains a sample program that fails due to a bug where `llc`'s `-tailcallopt` option calculates wrong stack pointer offsets.
+This repository contains a sample program that fails due to a bug where `llc`'s `-tailcallopt` option calculates wrong stack pointer offsets for spilled arguments.

 ## Reproducing the bug